nurhidayat86/crds-book/logistic-regression-modelling.md

-# Logistic Regression for Binary Classification
+# Developing Credit Risk Scorecard Using Logistic Regression
 Logistic regression is a statistical model that is commonly used for binary classification tasks.
 It's elegance lies in its simplicity and interpretability, making it suitable for credit risk models such as PD model.

-This sectione explains the mechanics behind logistic regression model including the understanding of its mathematical formula, strength and weaknesses, and why it is widely used for credit risk modelling.
+This section explains the basic mechanics behind logistic regression, use it to develop a predictive model, and convert it into a scorecard.

 ## Understanding the mathematical formulation
 The foundation of logistic regression lies in its ability to estimate probabilities using a logistic function, which is an S-shaped curve also known as the sigmoid function.
 The logistic function models the probability that the dependent variable belongs to a particular category.